Feeding Birds in North Jersey

 When you have bird feeders, you can expect a mess around them.
 This is because birds are messy eaters, and they tend to drop seeds and other food items on the ground.
 They also leave behind droppings, which are a natural part of the digestive process.
 It’s not the end of the world, but it is to be expected.

 Birds are almost crepuscular in their reactions to the changing of light.
 They are most active at dawn and dusk, and are attracted to bird feeders at those times.
-In any case expect early visitors at your birdfeeder beginning at fist light.
+In any case expect early visitors at your birdfeeder beginning at first light.

 Birds are attracted to feeders and will quickly empty them, so feeders should be regularly refilled.
 Birds can almost act as weather forecasters, flocking to the feeders before bad weather.
 It is not uncommon to see birds at the feeders in the middle of a downpour.
 In the winter, birds are especially vulnerable to starvation, so it is important to keep the feeders full.